decamp/hidpunk/README.md

 ### HidPunk Library
-HidPunk provides access to Human Interface Devices (HID) enabling Java developmers to create custom interfaces and user-space drivers for a wide range of HIDs - including mice, keyboards and joysticks - without needing to write compiled code.
+HidPunk provides direct access to Human Interface Devices (HID).
+This enables Java developers to create custom interfaces and user-space drivers for a wide range of HIDs - including mice, keyboards and joysticks - without needing to write compiled code.

+Currently, the only implementation of the HidPunk API is written for OS X 10.6 or above.

 The "src/drivers" contains several example pure-java drivers, including:
 - a "deltamouse" driver that provides raw mouse data that can be used for an FPS-type interface